mverboom/build/BUILD.md

 `B_INSTANCE`

 Instance name of software being build.
-This is only set if an instance was provided on the invokation of the build script.
+This is only set if an instance was provided on the invocation of the build script.

 `B_CACHEDIR`